 That means Contact Centers are moving away from a one-size-fits-all approach and creating targeted, relevant training programs for agents.

-Voice AI identifies top performers across performance metrics like dead air, supervisor escalations, and customer sentiment.
+Contact center AI identifies top performers across performance metrics like dead air, supervisor escalations, and customer sentiment.
 With this reporting, organizations can better connect agents to share best practices and help them learn new techniques to use on challenging calls via peer coaching.

 Peer coaching celebrates top performers and empowers them to run group trainings, or 1:1 virtual trainings, sometimes referred to as Zoom “side-by-sides” to help agents who are struggling.
 New training content featuring top agent’s go-to talk tracks and call snippets can also be shared organization-wide through the Internal Knowledge Base (IKB) or other communication channels, like Slack.